maks/picosite/README.md

 ```

-Currently the template used is hardcoded to be called `pdf.html` in the templates directory and **MUST** be present if PDF output is enabled.
+The template used is  `${template}_pdf.html` in the templates directory and **MUST** be present if PDF output is enabled.
+Thus if in this repo, the template specified in markdown documents is `page` then the expected name for to be used in PDF generation will be `page_pdf.html`.

 ## Options